shreepublic/wh-support-docs/docs/index.md

 # Support docs transition site

-New support documentation and security bulletins for the Social Programs portfolio from July 1 onwards.
+From July 1 onwards, new installation, and support, and security information for the Social Programs portfolio is published here.

-Previously published support documentation is still available at [Watson Health Support](https://www.ibm.com/watson-health/support) for now.
+Previously published support documentation is still available at [Watson Health Support](https://ibmwatsonhealth.force.com/mysupport).

 * [Release notes](release-notes/release-notes.html)